-In this way, we save ourselves from losing the sprint because we ran off the track instead of towards the finish line.
+In this way, we save ourselves from losing the epic because we ran off the track instead of towards the finish line.

 At the end of each week, take a few minutes to score yourself on how well you did with your milestones and weekly tasks.
-Then set up form next week.
+Then set up for next week.

 This is how big goals happen, with consistent action over time.
 It’s not really magic.
 It’s mostly consistent action and then looking at the metrics.

-The final step in any good planning process is to check back and evaluate how well it worked.
-Use your 13th week to recap what you achieved, document what worked and what didn’t, and set up for your next 90Day Epic.
+The final step in any good planning process, is to check back and evaluate how well it worked.
+Use your 13th week to recap what you achieved, document what worked and what didn’t, and set up for your next epic.
 In this way, you are giving yourself the space to compound your success over and over.

 13th Week Evaluation + Sprint Planning Days